YushenZuo/UGCSR/README.md

 <div align="center">
-<h2>Code for NTIRE 2025 Challenge on Short-form UGC Image Super-Resolution (4x)</h2>
+<h2>PiNAFusion-SR: Code for NTIRE 2025 Challenge on Short-form UGC Image Super-Resolution (4x)</h2>

 </div>

 ## ⏰ Key
-Combine PiSA-SR and NAFSSR.
+PiNAFusion-SR: Combine PiSA-SR with image fusion model, which is inspired by NAFSSR.